-Therefore, the probability of being censored with respect to the treatment regime $d$ at time $k$ (conditional on being compatible up to time $k-1$) is given by $1 - \pi_{d,k}$.
-Note that if one of the competing events occurs at time $k$ (i.e. $Y_k=1$ or $Z_k=1$) while an individual is compatible with a dynamic treatment regime $d$ (i.e. $C_{d,k-1} = 1$), then the individual automatically remains compatible for all future time points. \\ As an example consider a data set containing information on two patients observed over 5 days.
-Suppose we want to compare two dynamic treatment regimes "start RRT in AKI-diagnosed patients if pH fell below $7.1$ in the last 24h" and "start RRT in AKI-diagnosed patients if pH fell below $7.2$ in the last 24h".
-Therefore we make two copies of the original data set - one for each treatment regime that we consider - and stack them on top of each other to obtain an extended data set (see Table \ref{table1}).
+As an example consider a data set containing information on two patients observed over 5 days.
+Suppose we want to compare two dynamic treatment regimes "start RRT in AKI--diagnosed patients if pH fell below $7.1$ in the last $24$h" and "start RRT in AKI--diagnosed patients if pH fell below $7.2$ in the last $24$h".
+Therefore we make two copies of the original data set -- one for each treatment regime that we consider -- and stack them on top of each other to obtain an extended data set (see Table \ref{table1}).
 The compatibility indicator in Table \ref{table1} corresponds to the compatibility status of the patient at the end of the day.
 Given that a patient is compatible with a considered regime $d$ at time $k$, we can determine the compatibility indicator on the following day by checking whether the treatment decision based on the dynamic treatment regime coincides with the observed treatment.
-For the DTR "start RRT in AKI-diagnosed patients if pH fell below $x$ in the last 24h" a given patient would remain compatible if the minimal level of pH in the last 24h ("Min. pH (last 24h)") fell below the threshold $x$ and the treatment has been initiated or if the minimal level of pH did not fall below the threshold $x$ in the last 24h and treatment has not been started.
-Once the patient ceases to be compatible with a particular treatment regime at some time-point, then he/she will be incompatible with this regime for all future time-points.
-Furthermore, the patients that are compatible with a particular DTR at the time of experiencing one of the events - ICU death or ICU discharge - remain compatible with considered dynamic treatment regime until the end of the study.
+For the DTR "start RRT in AKI--diagnosed patients if pH fell below $x$ in the last $24$h" a given patient would remain compatible if the minimal level of pH in the last $24$h fell below the threshold $x$ and the treatment has been initiated or if the minimal level of pH did not fall below the threshold $x$ in the last $24$h and treatment has not been started.
+Once the patient ceases to be compatible with a particular treatment regime at some time point, then he/she will be incompatible with this regime for all future time points.
+Furthermore, the patients that are compatible with a particular DTR at the time of experiencing one of the events -- ICU death or ICU discharge -- remain compatible with the considered dynamic treatment regime until the end of the study.